Research & Publications

 Specialized Terms: Neurogenesis; stem cells; mTOR; Neural stem cell; Cognitive functions; autism

 Our attention has been focused on the mammalian Target of Rapamycin, mTOR. mTOR is a converging point in cell signaling, or in other terms an intracellular hub, that receives signals from diverse intracellular routes and extracellular ligands.
 Importantly, mTOR is dysregulated in many neurological disorders.
 These disorders referred to as mTORopathies include (but are not limited to) Tuberous Sclerosis Complex (TSC), autism, Alzheimer's disease, and Schizophrenia.
 We have focused on TSC, to better understand the circuit basis of epilepsy and autism.

 Our work has the following three lines of research related to the following keywords: mTOR- Neural stem cell- Neurogenesis-Cognitive functions- mTORopathies

 1. Understanding how a circuit is formed from neural stem cells to synaptic integration in health and in developmental mTORopathies.

-2. Preventing lesion formations and associated neurological symptoms in TSC and other developmental mTORopathies.
+2. Preventing the formation of brain malformations and associated neurological symptoms in TSC and other developmental mTORopathies.